duckdb/duckdb-web/docs/sql/statements/attach.md

 ATTACH 'file.db' AS file_db;
 -- attach the database "file.db" in read only mode ATTACH 'file.db' (READ_ONLY);
--- attach a SQLite database for reading and writing (see sqlite extension for more information) ATTACH 'sqlite_file.db' AS sqlite (TYPE SQLITE);
+-- attach a SQLite database for reading and writing (see the sqlite extension for more information) ATTACH 'sqlite_file.db' AS sqlite_db (TYPE SQLITE);
 -- attach the database "file.db" if inferred database alias "file_db" does not yet exist ATTACH IF NOT EXISTS 'file.db';
 -- attach the database "file.db" if explicit database alias "file_db" does not yet exist